 • Uphold and abide by all federal, state, local laws and statutes and Ball State and Housing and Residence Life policies.

-• Facilitate community development through personal interactions, meetings and activities through a residential curriculum focused on the division learning goals of Beneficence, Inclusive Excellence, Lifelong Learning, and Wellbeing.
+• Facilitate community development through personal interactions, meetings and activities through a residential curriculum focused on the division learning goals.

 • Utilize appropriate personnel and procedures to handle crisis, discipline, and duty situations to consistently enforce Ball State and Housing and Residence Life policies to foster a safe and comfortable community.